Fed's Mester says framework needs to be more explicit on financial stability

 But in practice that has led to a near even split among policymakers many of whom now see a need to raise interest rates as soon as next year, while others see rates staying near zero until 2024.

-While those projections have been based on the more traditional central bank balancing of inflation and employment, some Fed officials have begun raising concerns that the Fed’s ongoing purchases of mortgage-backed securities, for example, may be raising the likelihood of a bubble in housing prices, and argued for an earlier end to the purchases.
+While those projections have been based on the more traditional central bank balancing of inflation and employment, some Fed officials have begun raising concerns that the Fed’s ongoing purchases of mortgage-backed securities, for example, may be raising the likelihood of a bubble in housing prices, and argued for an earlier end to those purchases versus Treasury securities.

+But Mester said the approach used after the last recession would be familiar to markets and could serve as a “starting point” for the Fed now and be adjusted if needed.

+After announcing its plan to reduce asset purchases in December 2013, the central bank cut its then-monthly purchases of $45 billion of Treasuries and $40 billion of MBS by $5 billion each at each ensuing meeting, wrapping up the wind-down by the end of October 2014.

 Our Standards: The Thomson Reuters Trust Principles.